-In that, we lose our focus from the true purpose.
+In that, we lose our focus from the true purpose of attending this discourse.
 It doesn’t matter who faked it.

 It shouldn’t matter who spoke to you, only that what was spoken could benefit you or not.
 We’re not here to judge other people’s progress.
 We’re here to grow conscious of our own.

 Think of it in this way, our temptations are like tests of our consciousness.

 A temptation to gossip.
 A temptation to binge.
 To pick a fight with someone.
 To create drama.
 And so on.
 And at some point in life, everyone is reintroduced to the temptations they are trying to curb, to see if they can pass the test this time around.

 So if you’re not conscious, you won’t even know what’s happening, you’ll keep falling into the trap, and it’ll become a vicious cycle.
 If you’ve just started living consciously, you may resist for a while but give-in whenever a push comes to shove.
 But essentially, it is every spiritual practitioner’s endeavour to overcome this temptation.

 So, you see – we’re all just on varying levels of consciousness, awareness.